2025 Sponsorship Oppurtunites

 - Lanigan, Ryan, Malcolm, Doyle, PC (2008)

-Emeritus Business Leader
+Previously called the Emeritus Business Leader Award (2008-2021)

-This award is presented to an individual approaching or newly retired and has had a substantial impact on the way business is conducted in Metro Maryland and who has shown, through many years of active and continuing service, a true commitment to the community.
+This award is presented to an individual approaching retirement or newly retired and has had a substantial impact on the way business is conducted in Metro Maryland and who has shown, through many years of active and continuing service, a true commitment to the community.

 - Cathy Hughes, Urban One, Inc. (2021)